smslavin/antigravity-examples/gist-agent/README.md

 ## Output

+The output is:
-The output is a Markdown file `arxiv-daily-update.md` containing:
+- A Markdown file `arxiv-daily-update.md` containing the full report.
+- A public GitHub Gist with the same content (URL printed to console).

+The report contains:
 - **Daily Trends and Insights**: A high-level summary of the day's research.
 - **Top Papers**: Detailed summaries and analysis of the top 10 papers.